MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 Which packages you can download depends on the engagements you belong to.
 During publishing, Content Publishers target specific engagements for the package.
 If you are a participant member of an engagement, you will be able to see the packages for that engagement.
 This means users can only see packages associated with engagements they belong to.

+MS Collaborate provides two mechanisms for downloading content packages:
+1. MS Collaborate **Packages page on the portal** enables you to find packages and download individual files from a package.
+2. MS Collaborate **Distribution Manager** can be installed on your local machine to download multiple files and packages at once.

+Regardless of the download mechanism used, users will see the same packages in the portal as in the Distribution Manager.

 Content Publisher is a permissions role in MS Collaborate associated with engagements.
 At this time, only Microsoft users can publish to engagements, but in the future it will be possible for non-Microsoft users to be provisioned to publish content to the engagement on a case by case basis.
 Engagement Owners define which users have Content Publisher permissions.

-MS Collaborate provides two mechanisms for downloading content packages:
-1. MS Collaborate **Packages page on the portal** enables you to find packages and download individual files from a package.
-2. MS Collaborate **Distribution Manager** can be installed on your local machine to download multiple files and packages at once.

-All participants in an engagement can download packages associated with the engagement, regardless of the download mechanism used.

 ## Finding Packages in the MS Collaborate portal